 Severe knee pain can occur in people of all ages for a range of reasons.
-Knowing the cause of severe knee pain can help a person seek treatment, relieve symptoms, and regain mobility.
+Some common causes of knee pain may include physical trauma, infections, metabolic problems, and tissue disorders.

 The knee is the joint between the bones of the upper and lower leg.
 It allows the leg to bend and provides stability to support the weight of the body.
 The knee supports motions such as walking, running, crouching, jumping, and turning.